jpmintz01/oTree/README.md

 - test final version on heroku server with browser bots (works so far)

 SHOULD DO:
-- add "I consent" button to top of informed consent page
 - Add a win anomation to P-W next to each
 - Change P-W to Promote Peace or Wage War (PP or WW) to make it a verb like Cooperate or Defect
 - have 2-3 example rounds of each game to show them how to play (use Javascript to hide/prevent "submit" until player selects "I'm ready to start")